aiforhumans/AI_framework/README.md

 Python-based FastAPI backend with a minimal web UI for testing local LLM models.

-Current implementation uses a **stubbed local LLM service** so you can develop the UI and flow before plugging in a real local model runtime (e.g., Ollama, llama.cpp, LM Studio, or in-process `transformers`).
+Current implementation uses **LM Studio** as the local LLM runtime via its OpenAI-compatible HTTP API.

 ## Requirements